 Help young children develop the skills they’ll use for a lifetime.
-A Swinburne Bachelor of Education will qualify you to teach children from six weeks to eight years old in childcare centres, kindergartens and primary schools.
+Studying a Bachelor of Early Childhood Education online from Swinburne will qualify you to teach children from six weeks to eight years old in childcare centres, kindergartens and primary schools.
 You will learn how to engage children through activities such as art, music, maths and literacy.
 You’ll also develop the skills you need to respond to diversity and help each child get the most out of their education during their formative years.

 Led by experienced education professionals, you will learn both online and through placements in early childhood settings.
 And once you graduate, you’ll be qualified to practice as a childcare professional or primary teacher, with accreditation from the Victorian Institute of Teaching (VIT).

 Early Childhood Teacher

 Play a vital role in developing the coordination, social skills, creativity and self-expression of young children.

 Begin the education journey with young children by establishing reading, writing and basic math skills.

 Develop the curriculum, set policies and oversee daily operations of an early childhood centre.